kotooriiii/lumina/SAMPLE_README.md

-**IMPORTANT: In order to use install this app, you need to be Whitelisted as a developer! (test) (https://overwolf.github.io/docs/start/sdk-introduction#get-whitelisted-as-a-developer)**
+**IMPORTANT: In order to use install this app, you need to be Whitelisted as a developer! (tetestst) (https://overwolf.github.io/docs/start/sdk-introduction#get-whitelisted-as-a-developer)**

 # Sample - TS